syncrosim/pysyncrosim/README.md

 ## Installation

 pysyncrosim can be installed using either the `conda` or `pip` package managers. `conda` is a general package manager capable of installing packages from many sources, but `pip` is strictly a Python package manager.
 For this reason, using `pip` requires downloading and installing dependency binaries, so we recommend using the `conda` installation method.
-These installation instructions are based on a Windows 10 Operating System.
+While the installation instructions below are based on a Windows 10 operating system, similar steps can be used to install pysyncrosim for Linux.

 Before beginning the installation of `pysyncrosim`, make sure you have the latest release of [SyncroSim](https://syncrosim.com/download-id/syncrosim-for-windows-version-2-3-5/) installed.